 (click image above to enlarge)

 Site grading and construction began April 4, 2016.
-Construction activities have been captured in a monthly time-lapse video update.
-March 2017 update available below.
+Construction activities have been captured in a time-lapse video series.

 Meadowbrook Ridge General Development Plan: